 - Short is sweet.
 Try to keep the voiceover to one or two minutes.
 You can leave the detail in the interactive for the user to explore.

 - Keep things moving!
 If nothing changes on the screen for more than a few seconds, a Talkie can feel visually boring or even broken.
-So in general it works best to minimise the words per slide, unless you have long animations.
+So in general it works best to minimize the words per slide, unless you have long animations.

 - Add some (public-domain) music behind your voiceover before uploading for a more fun and professional feel.

 We’re really excited about this new feature and can’t wait to see – and hear! – what you create.